aashrithaD/cis6930fa24-project2/README.md

 6. The test.tsv dataset is assumed to be well-structured and consistent with the expected schema.
 7. The Random Forest classifier is assumed to be a suitable machine learning model for this task based on the extracted features.
 8. The names to be predicted are assumed to exist in the training dataset; the model does not need to infer entirely unseen names.
+9. Cleaning the file ensures consistent formatting, removes invalid data, and prepares the dataset for reliable processing and model training.

 Bugs: